How to Talk to Your Boss: 5 Tips for Getting Your Purchase Approved

 Organizational psychologists have developed a variety of best practices to help employees present new ideas to their superiors.
-If you are trying to convince your boss that you need a new tool—whether it’s a PLM system, a new training course or an ergonomic chair—here is some of the best advice out there.
+If you are trying to convince your boss that you need a new tool—whether it’s a product lifecycle management (PLM) or quality management system (QMS) software solution, seminar, or educational opportunity—here is some of the best advice to consider.

-5 simple tips for persuading your boss to approve your planned purchase
+5 simple tips for persuading your boss to approve your purchase

 1. Remember your audience

 It’s easy to explain why you will benefit from a new business tool, but you need to be able to speak to how it will benefit the business as a whole.
 Step away from the stress you are currently feeling and think about what matters to your boss.
-Help him or her see how an increase in your productivity will translate company-wide.
+Help him or her see how an increase in your productivity will translate to the entire company.